Discrete-Time Dynamical Systems

 • command-line tests

 As illustrated by Figure f:functionBlockDiagram, it is often convenient to think of a mathematical function as a rule for transforming inputs into outputs.
 From this perspective, a univariate real function accepts a real number as an input and produces a real number as an output.
-For example, a function might transform a number into its square by multiplying the number by itself.
-This conceptualization applies as well to computational functions, which provide a way to perform such transformations on a computer.
+For example, a squaring function transforms a number into its square by multiplying the number by itself.
+This conceptualization of functions as transformation rules applies as well to computational functions, which provide a way to perform such transformations on a computer.

 Block diagram for conceptualizaing a function.